temporalio/documentation/docs/concepts/visibility.md

 :::

-Temporal provides some [default Search Attributes](#default-search-attributes), such as the `ExecutionStatus` of your Workflow Execution.
+Temporal provides some [default Search Attributes](#default-search-attributes), such as `ExecutionStatus`, the current state of your Workflow Executions.
 You can also create [custom Search Attribute](#custom-search-attributes) keys in your Visibility store and assign values when starting a Workflow Execution or in Workflow code.

 When using <a class="tdlp" href="/workflows#continue-as-new">Continue-As-New<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is Continue-As-New?</span><br /><br /><span class="tdlppd">Continue-As-New is the mechanism by which all relevant state is passed to a new Workflow Execution with a fresh Event History.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/workflows#continue-as-new">Learn more</a></span></span></a> or a <a class="tdlp" href="/workflows#temporal-cron-job">Temporal Cron Job<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Temporal Cron Job?</span><br /><br /><span class="tdlppd">A Temporal Cron Job is the series of Workflow Executions that occur when a Cron Schedule is provided in the call to spawn a Workflow Execution.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/workflows#temporal-cron-job">Learn more</a></span></span></a>, Search Attribute keys are carried over to the new Workflow Run by default.